Azure/azure-sdk-for-net/src/SDKs/Azure.ApplicationModel.Configuration/data-plane/README.md

 ```

 ### Update an existing Configuration Setting
-Updates an existing Configuration Setting by calling UpdateAsync.
+Update an existing Configuration Setting by calling UpdateAsync.
 If the Configuration Setting does not exist in the store, a `412 - Precondition Failed` error will occur.

 ```c#
 string connectionString = <connection_string>;